emmo-repo/domain-electrochemistry/docs/userguide/chapter0_preface/ontology.rst

 Semantic Querying
 -----------------

 One of the most transformative applications of ontologies is their support for semantic querying.
 Unlike traditional keyword-based searches, semantic queries leverage the structured knowledge within ontologies to deliver precise and meaningful results.
 By understanding the relationships between concepts, machines can interpret queries in a way that mimics human reasoning.

-For instance, if an ontology knows that "Golden Retriever" is a type of "dog," a query for "animal" can return results that include Golden Retrievers, even if they were not explicitly mentioned.
+For example, if an ontology knows that "Golden Retriever" is a type of "dog," and a "dog" is an "animal", then a query for "animal" can return results that include Golden Retrievers, even if they were not explicitly mentioned.

 Semantic querying is powered by languages such as SPARQL, a query language designed for RDF-based data.
 SPARQL allows users to retrieve and manipulate structured data by specifying patterns to match within the ontology’s graph.
 For example, a SPARQL allows users to transform natural human queries like, "Which restaurants serve vegetarian salads?" or "What materials are compatible with a specific battery type?" into a graph pattern to retrieve compatible answers.
 The ontology’s structure enables the system to traverse relationships and return accurate answers based on the data.